 Microsoft Core Services Engineering and Operations or aka Microsoft Internal IT built a ABAP SDK that can be download here in Github.

 There is also the choice of using Azure App Service which includes Java, Node.js and many other development frameworks.
-In an upcoming article, I will discuss about how we can connect up Azure Bot Service to a SAP ERP or S/4 HANA using Odata.

 I would argue this approach can be considered as Re-Architect Migration Scenario because we are extending using Cloud PaaS services.